-E.21 | Self-Certifications: TIN in respect of Singapore Tax Residents

-In relation to the opening of New Accounts, are Reporting SGFIs required to obtain the Singapore TIN ("SG TIN") of an Account Holder or a Controlling Person (of a Passive NFE) that has indicated Singapore as the jurisdiction of tax residence on the self-certification?

-The definition of a "valid self-certification" as provided for under Regulation 14(11) of the CRS Regulations, requires Reporting SGFIs to obtain the SG TIN of an Account Holder or a Controlling Person (of a Passive NFE) that has indicated Singapore as the jurisdiction of tax residence, even when the Account Holder or the Controlling Person is solely a tax resident in Singapore.
-The provision of the SG TIN substantiates the Account Holders' or the Controlling Persons' claim that they are tax residents in Singapore.

-Reporting SGFIs that have not been collecting the SG TIN on self-certifications are to:

-- (i) Start collecting the SG TINs of their Account Holders or Controlling Persons, that are Singapore tax residents, on the self-certifications from 1 July 2017 to meet the requirements of a "valid self-certification" under the CRS Regulations.
-Any Reporting SGFI that cannot effect the necessary changes to its forms or procedures by 1 July 2017 to start collecting SG TIN from this date should inform and approach IRAS early for further discussion; and - (ii) In respect of self-certifications that the Reporting SGFIs have collected on new accounts opened from 1 January 2017 to 30 June 2017 (or before 30 June 2017, if the SGFIs have the forms or procedures to start collecting SG TINs on their self-certifications), - a.
-Where the Account Holders or the Controlling Persons have indicated that they are tax residents in Singapore; and - b.
-Where the Account Holders or the Controlling Persons have not provided their SG TIN as identification number on the self-certification or the account opening documentation (which incorporates the self-certification), follow up with such Account Holders or the Controlling Persons to verify their SG TIN; or obtain the SG TIN from these Account Holders or Controlling Persons using a new self-certification by 31 December 2017.

-For individuals, SG TIN refers to the NRIC, FIN, Income Tax Reference Number ("ITR") and the IRAS Assigned Tax Reference Number ("ASGD").
+Self-Ce rtifications: TIN in respect of Singapore Tax Residents of an A on to the opening of New Accounts, are Reporting SGFIs required to obtain the Singapore TIN ("SG TIN") ccount Holder or a Controlling Person (of a Passive NFE) that has indicated Singapore as the jurisdiction esidence on the self-certification?
+Reportin Singapo resident inition of a "valid self-certification" as provided for under Regulation 14(11) of the CRS Regulations, requires ng SGFIs to obtain the SG TIN of an Account Holder or a Controlling Person (of a Passive NFE) that has indicated ore as the jurisdiction of tax residence, even when the Account Holder or the Controlling Person is solely a tax in Singapore.
+The provision of the SG TIN substantiates the Account Holders' or the Controlling Persons' claim y are tax residents in Singapore.
+Reportin ng SGFIs that have not been collecting the SG TIN on self-certifications are to: (i) Start collecting the SG TINs of their Account Holders or Controlling Persons, that are Singapore tax residents, on the self-certifications from 1 July 2017 to meet the requirements of a "valid self-certification" under the CRS Regulations.
+Any Reporting SGFI that cannot effect the necessary changes to its forms or procedures by 1 July 2017 to start collecting SG TIN from this date should inform and approach IRAS early for further discussion; and (ii) In respect of self-certifications that the Reporting SGFIs have collected on new accounts opened from 1 January 2017 to 30 June 2017 (or before 30 June 2017, if the SGFIs have the forms or procedures to start collecting SG TINs on their self-certifications), a.
+Where the Account Holders or the Controlling Persons have indicated that they are tax residents in Singapore; and b.
+Where the Account Holders or the Controlling Persons have not provided their SG TIN as identification number on the self-certification or the account opening documentation (which incorporates the self-certification), follow up with such Account Holders or the Controlling Persons to verify their SG TIN; or obtain the SG TIN from these Account Holders or Controlling Persons using a new self-certification by 31 December 2017. viduals, SG TIN refers to the NRIC, FIN, Income Tax Reference Number ("ITR") and the IRAS Assigned Tax ce Number ("ASGD").
 For non-individual entities, SG TIN refers to the UEN, ITR and ASGD.
+In relation of an Action of tax relation of tax relation of tax relation of tax relations o